cburns39/GitHub-Workshop/README.md

 It is good practice to:
 - Name your repository with purpose
     - Dont name it: *dork_destroyer* -- when your project is a chess solving bot who trashtalks his opponent.
-    - Instead name it something like : *verbose-opponent*
+    - Instead name it something like : *verbose-chess-opp*
 - Add a description
     - Using the example above, a good description would be :
     > *A chess-playing AI bot who ridicules thier*